SwinAkathon/kotlin-workshop/ReadMe.md

 ### ✅ Create the `App` and `AppConfig` classes

-`App` composable represents the application.
-It provides a scaffold for the navigation components and the application component screens.
+`App` composable represents the root application UI component.
+It provides a scaffold that holds together the navigation components and the application component screens.

-The composables that are part of `App` include `ModalNavigationDrawer`, `TopNav`, `BottomNav` and `Navigation`. `ModalNavigationDrawer` 'wraps' a `DrawerMenu` component over the other three components.
+The top-level composables that are referenced by `App` include `ModalNavigationDrawer`, `TopNav`, `BottomNav` and `Navigation`.
 All four top-level components are defined in the `Navigations.kt`.
+[`ModalNavigationDrawer`](https://developer.android.com/jetpack/compose/components/drawer) 'wraps' a `DrawerMenu` component over the other three components.
 In particular, `Navigation` defines a navigation graph, every node of which is an application component screen (composable).

 **`App.kt`**
+-  `navController`: a shared `NavigationController` object that controls the navigation among composables
+-  `drawState`: captures the drawer menu state, which includes access to `open` and `close` functions (invoked when user clicks on the menu) and other properties
+- `ModalNavigationDrawer`: modal-typed drawer menu, which appears on top of other components.
+It takes a DrawerMenu composable, which creates a `ModalDrawerSheet` containing the menu items, and a [`Scaffold`](https://developer.android.com/jetpack/compose/components/scaffold) that nicely brings together the other three other top-level composables: `TopNav`, `Navigation` (content screens) and `BottomNav`.

 ```
 package com.example.ecoms.ui